Buddhism and Chinese Thought – “The Most Interesting Intellectual Synthesis in East Asian History”

 Classical Taoist texts as elucidation of insights gained through inner cultivation practices

 Not only do we now have evidence for a rich contemplative tradition within Classical Daoism, but we also have a better idea of the exact nature of the texts associated with it: their content is not merely “philosophical” as had been argued by those holding on to the traditional contrast between Daoism as philosophy (daojia) and Daoism as religion (daojiao).
-Scholars now assert that Daoism has always been a religion, and like all religions it was founded on the insights of early mystics.
+Scholars now assert that Daoism has always been a religion, and like all religions, it was founded on the insights of early mystics.
 In Roth’s words: “According to this view, the texts we have come to regard as the foundations of Daoist philosophy are not filled with abstract metaphysical speculation that has no basis in nondiscursive experience, but are, rather, works written to elucidate the insight attained from inner cultivation practices and to discuss their practical benefits.
 This latter aspect would have been particularly critical in late Warring States China in order to persuade local kings of the value of adapting the teachings being advocated and thereby winning their favor and a position within the court from which to continue these pursuits.
 We have some historical certainty that such conditions did exist, for example, at such disparate courts as those of the states of Qi (ca 320-260 BCE), Qin (ca 241 BCE), and later, the Han state of Huainan (ca 150-122 BCE).
 Each court produced a book containing collections of teachings from a variety of Daoist and non-Daoist lineages: the Guanzi, the Lüshi chunqiu, and the Huainanzi, respectively, which are all important sources for early Daoist thought.”

 “Doing nothing, yet leaving nothing undone.”